 Once you know what is most important, you can start to narrow down your options, pointing you to the properties within your criteria.

-Step 3: Understand the local market
+Step 3: Research the market and local areas

 If the property stacks up with what you are seeking, then you could start asking the sales agent a few questions such as:

 - Are there any issues with the property that you know of?